ethereum-alarm-clock/ethereum-alarm-clock/docs/scheduling.rst

 * **uint targetBlock:** The block number the call should be executed on.
 * **uint8 gracePeriod:** The number of blocks after ``targetBlock`` that it is ok to still execute this call.
+* **uint nonce:** Number to allow for differentiating a call from another one which has the exact same information for all other user specified fields.

 Contract scheduling its own call
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~